chrisg06/chrisg06/README.md

 Here are some cool projects I've developed to showcase my backend skills using Python and TypeScript:

-1. **NAIPS API**: A system to provide aviation data from Airservices Australia in a usable format for developers (GitHub repository: [link](https://github.com/chrisg06/naips-api))
+1. **NAIPS API**: A system to provide aviation data from Airservices Australia in a usable format for developers (Docs: [link](https://api.chrisgardiner.org/api)
    - Technologies used: Python, FastAPI, MongoDB, Redis

 2. **Routes API**: Simple NestJS API to provide aviation routes within Australia.
 Provides management endpoints to upload batch data as well as manage individual routes.
 (GitHub repository: [link](https://github.com/chrisg06/routes-api))